 Weil’s development of the concepts of power and prestige continued in her article “Let Us Not Start Another Trojan War” (1936, subtitled, and translated into English as, “The Power of Words” in SWA 238–258).
 Her thesis is that a war’s destruction is inversely proportional to the official pretexts given for fighting it.
 Wars are absurd, she argued (against Clausewitz), because “they are conflicts with no definable objective” (SWA 239).
 Like the phantom of Helen that inspired ten years of fighting, ideologies (e.g., capitalism, socialism, fascism), as well as capitalized words such as “Nation” and “State”, have taken on the role of the phantom in the modern world.
-Power relies on prestige—itself illusory and without limit because no nation thinks it has enough or is sure of maintaining its imagined glory, and in response ever increases its means to wage war—so as to appear absolute and invincible.
+Power relies on prestige—itself illusory and without limit because no nation thinks it has enough or is sure of maintaining its imagined glory, and therefore ever increases its means to wage war—so as to appear absolute and invincible.
 In response to these forces, Weil prescribed distinguishing between the imaginary and the real and, relatedly, defining words properly and precisely.
-Taken together, these prescriptions amount to a critique of ideology and political rhetoric (a critique Weil articulated more fully in her later writings).
+Taken together, these prescriptions amount to a critique of ideology with its bloated political rhetoric.

 [W]hen a word is properly defined it loses its capital letter and can no longer serve either as a banner or as a hostile slogan; it becomes simply a sign, helping us to grasp some concrete reality or concrete objective, or method of activity.
 To clarify thought, to discredit the intrinsically meaningless words, and to define the use of others by precise analysis—to do this, strange though it may appear, might be a way of saving human lives.
 (SWA 242)

-Further, Weil desired a kind of equilibrium, a balance between forces instead of an endless pursuit of an illusion of absolute stability.
+Further, Weil desired a kind of equilibrium between forces instead of an endless pursuit of an illusion of absolute stability and security.
 Following Heraclitus, she saw struggle as a condition of life.
-What is required of the thinking individual, in turn, is to distinguish between worthwhile conflict, such as class struggle, and illusions of prestige, such as war.
+What is required of the thinking individual, in turn, is to distinguish between worthwhile conflict, such as class struggle, and illusions of prestige, which often serve as the foundation of war.
 In her middle period, then, Weil maintained the contrariety between reality, limit, and equilibrium on the one hand and imagination, limitlessness, and collectivity on the other.
 In her 1937 “Note on Social Democracy”, she defined politics as follows:

 The material of the political art is the double perspective, ever shifting between the real conditions of social equilibrium and the movements of collective imagination.
 Collective imagination, whether of mass meetings or of meetings in evening dress, is never correctly related to the really decisive factors of a given social situation; it is always beside the point, or ahead of it, or behind it.
 (SE 152)

 In her essay on the Iliad—a text Roberto Esposito calls “a phenomenology of force” (Esposito 1996 [2017: 46])—Weil further develops an understanding of force initially presented in her earlier, unfinished essay “Reflections on Barbarism” (1939): “I believe that the concept of force must be made central in any attempt to think clearly about human relations” (quoted in Pétrement 1973 [1976: 361]).
 The protagonist of the Iliad, Weil writes in an original reading, is not Achilles or Hector, but force itself.
 Like her concept of “power” in her early writings, “force” reifies and dehumanizes no matter if one wields or undergoes it.
 Further, force includes not only coercion, but also prestige, which is to say that it has a social element.
 Two important implications follow.
 First, on the level of the individual, each “personality” (la personne) is informed by social values and thereby features the operations of force through accidental characteristics, such as the name of the family into which one is born or the embodied features that are considered physically attractive at a certain place, in a certain society, at a certain time.
 Second, on the level of the collectivity, force can destroy not only bodies, but also values and cultures, as is the case, Weil is at pains to point out, in French colonialism.
-In her mid-to-late writings, then, Weil saw neither Marx’s notion of class nor Hegel’s self-development of Geist, but force itself, as the key to history.
-She presents this concept as twofold: as, “in its grossest and most summary form”, “the force that kills”, and, more unpredictably in its effects, as a specific kind of violence “that does not kill just yet”, though
+In her mid-to-late writings, then, she saw neither Marx’s notion of class nor Hegel’s self-development of Geist, but force itself, as the key to history.
+She presents this concept as “the force that kills” and as a specific kind of violence “that does not kill just yet”, though

 [i]t will surely kill, it will possibly kill, or perhaps it merely hangs, poised and ready, over the head of the creature it can kill, at any moment, which is to say at every moment.
 (SWA 184–185)